nehalsin/sanskrit-vahini/index.md

 No narrow mindedness.
 No boundaries.

 Too much trash on YouTube.
-No good material.
+Rarely good material.

 Astrology is not proved.
 Don't put that.
 It has not been experimentally seen.